upnextcontreras/Workout-Website/README.md

 ### Disclaimer

-I am not maintaining this code; it is just for learning and educational purposes.
+We are not maintaining this code; it is just for learning and educational purposes.